-For Shared Parental leave to start, the birth parent or adopter must do one of the following:
+For Shared Parental leave to start, the mother or adopter must do one of the following:

-- End their maternity or adoption leave by returning to work - Agree on the date on which their maternity or adoption leave ends.
+End their maternity or adoption leave by returning to work

+- Agree on the date on which their maternity or adoption leave ends.
 This date cannot, under normal circumstances, be changed - End their maternity pay or Maternity Allowance (if they aren't entitled to maternity leave, e.g. they are an agency worker or self-employed)

 N.B.
-The birth parent must give a minimum of 8 weeks' notice to end their maternity pay or Jobcentre Plus to end their Maternity Allowance.
+The mother must give a minimum of 8 weeks' notice to end her maternity pay or Jobcentre Plus to end her Maternity Allowance.
 Adopters must give notice to their employer to end adoption pay.

-SPL can start for the partner while the birth parent or adopter is still on maternity or adoption leave if she has agreed a date for their leave (or pay if she's not entitled to leave) to end early.
+SPL can start for the partner while the mother or adopter is still on maternity or adoption leave if she has agreed a date for her leave (or pay if she's not entitled to leave) to end early.

-8. What Information Do I Need to Give Loretto Housing to Take SPL?
+8. What Information Do I Need to Give Loretto to Take SPL?

-Before making any request for SPL, you must give Loretto Housing notice of your entitlement to take SPL.
+Before making any request for SPL, you must give Loretto notice of your entitlement to take SPL.

-You should do this by completing the Entitlement to SPL Form available on WE Connect.
+You should do this by completing the Entitlement to SPL Form available on Holmes.